 ✔ Individual therapy program

-«I would be happy to introduce you to my diagnostic and therapeutic concepts to relieve your pain in the shoulder and help you to improve your quality of life.» – Specialist Dr. med.
+«I would be pleased to present my diagnostic procedures and therapy approaches to you in order to relieve your pain in the knee and to help you to a better quality of life.» – Specialist Dr. med.
 Martin Ihle

 Knee pain is widespread